bitovi/academy/src/technology-consulting/technology-consulting.md

 ## Overview

-This guide goes through Bitovi's process for performing technology consulting.
+This guide goes through Bitovi’s process for performing technology consulting.
 This guide is for:

-- Bitovi consultants to know how to manage each part of an application's lifecycle.
+- Bitovi consultants to know how to manage each part of an application’s lifecycle.
 - Bitovi clients looking to understand how we operate.
 - Bitovi community members wanting to learn technology consulting.